hombach/ioBroker.chargemaster/README.md

 **!!!
 THIS ADAPTER IS STILL REPRESENTING AN DEVELOPMENT STATE !!!**

-Adapter to manage one or multiple EV-chargers (wallboxes) with use of PV-energy.
-Adapter currently handles with up to 3 EV wallboxes to manage charging available grid power  with potential use of PV surplus energy.
+Adapter to manage one or multiple EV-chargers (wallboxes) with use of PV surplus energy.

 ## Settings